-The study has supported previous empirical findings in a certain degree.
+Conclusion The study has supported previous empirical findings in a certain degree.
 The positive and insignificant effect of positive mood on learning process has lent a good indication for further research to explore this phenomenon.
-Meanwhile, the negative and significant effect of negative mood on learning process has provided supporting negative findings of mood generalization.
-Finally, the positive and significant effect of learning process on academic performance indicates that some theories of effective learning process that have been proposed previously in many empirical studies are proved in context of Indonesia higher education environment.

-With the positive findings in this study, there are some suggested applicable practices that can be implemented in daily lecturing activities, such as lecturer as; a facilitator is expected to build a conductive classroom situation or a pleasant atmosphere for his/her students.
-It is expected that lecturers take a significant role to help improve the positive mood of students which might be bad, keep the student away from bad mood, and encourage his/her students' mind to put full concentration only on a good learning process, in order to produce an optimal academic performance.
-It is good for lecturers to be referred to the work of Ramsden (1992), which has constructed the six key principles of effective teaching in education, i.e. interest and higher explanation, concern and respect for student student learning, and appropriate assessment and feedback, clear goals and intellectual challenge, independence, control, and active engagement, and learning from students.
+Meanwhile. the negative and significant effect of negative mood on learning process has provided supporting provided supporting findings of negative mood effect generalization.
+Finally, the positive and significant effect of learning process on academic performance indicates that some theories of effective some theories of effective learning process that have been proposed previously in many empirical studies are proved in context of Indonesia higher education environment.
+With the positive findings in this study, there are some suggested applicable practices that can be implemented in daily lecturing activities, such as lecturer as; a facilitator is lecturer as; a facilitator is expected to build a conductive classroom situation or a pleasant atmosphere for his/her students.
+It is expected that lecturers take a significant lecturers take a significant role to help improve the positive mood of students which might be bad, keep the student away from bad mood, and encourage his/her students' mind to put full concentration only on a good learning process, in order to produce an optimal academic performance.
+It is good for lecturers to be referred to the work of Ramsden (1992), which has constructed the six key principles of effective education, i.e. interest and teaching in higher explanation, concern and respect for student and student learning, appropriate assessment appropriate assessment and feedback, clear goals and intellectual challenge, independence, control, and active engagement, and learning from students.
 These principles implicitly support the creation of supportive and conductive climate for students' positive mood bythe teaching methods, lecturer enthusiasm and commitment, and the pace and level at which learning process is done.

 On the other side, students must also try to control their mood.
 Students should be able to motivate themselves to the relentless will and the high spirit of learning.
 If these students are able to maintain high motivation in learning, which are supported by the teachers and education institutions, it could be expected to minimize the negative influence of mood on learning and academic performance.
-In certain cases, probably positive mood could be annoying, such as over-excitement, while in many cases, a negative mood would surely deconstruct the students' learning process.
+In certain cases, probably positive mood could be annoving. such as over-excitement, while in many cases, a negative mood would surely deconstruct the students' learning process.
+References Abele, A. (1995).
+'Stimmung und Leistung,' [Mood and performance].
+Gottingen: Hogrefe.
+Abele, A., Gendolla, G. H. E., & Petzold, P. (1998).
+"Positive Mood and In-Group-Out-Group Differentiation in a Minimal Group Setting," Personality and Social Psychology Bulletin, 24, 1343-1357.
+Antony, J., Leung, K., Knowles, G. & Gosh, S. (2002).
+"Critical Success Factors of TOM Implementation in Hong Kong Industries."
+International Journal of Quality and Reliability Management, Vol. 19 (5), 551-566.
+Baker, J. E. & Channon, S. (1995).
+"The Reasoning in Depression: Impairment on a Concept Discrimination Learning Task," Cognition and Emotion, 9(6), 579-597.